neutron-org/neutron/x/coinfactory/README.md

 **State Modifications:**
 - Fund community pool with the denom creation fee from the creator address, set in `Params`
 - Set `DenomMetaData` via bank keeper
-- Set `AuthorityMetadata` for the given denom to store the admin for the created denom `factory.{creator address}.{subdenom}`.
+- Set `AuthorityMetadata` for the given denom to store the admin for the created denom `coinfactory.{creator address}.{subdenom}`.
 Admin is automatically set as the Msg sender
 - Add denom to the `CreatorPrefixStore`, where a state of denoms created per creator is kept

 ### Mint